dav3860/zabbix_scripts/README.md

 ## zbxwmi
 Connects to a Windows server using WMI to discover and collect WMI data.
 It uses Low-Level Discovery.

-zbxwmi must be installed on a Zabbix server or proxy and depends on wmic (can be installed from rpmforge or compiled from source, http://dev.zenoss.org/svn/tags/wmi-1.3.14/).
+zbxwmi must be installed on a Zabbix server or proxy and depends on wmic.
 ```
 Usage:
   zbxwmi [-d] get <host> <item> <class> [-f <filter>] [-z <server>] [-D <domain>] [-U <username>] [-P <password] [-o <logfile>]